MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### WebXR and 360 Viewer

 The new Microsoft Edge includes support for WebXR, which is the new standard for creating immersive web experiences (replacing WebVR).
 Many immersive web experiences were designed with VR in mind (they replace your field of view with a virtual environment), but these experiences are also supported by HoloLens 2.
 The WebXR standard also enables augmented and mixed reality-immersive web experiences that use your physical environment.
-As developers spend more time with WebXR, we anticipate new augmented and mixed reality-immersive experiences will arrive for HoloLens 2 customers to try!
+As developers spend more time with WebXR, we anticipate new augmented and mixed reality-immersive experiences arrives for HoloLens 2 customers to try!

 The 360 Viewer extension is built on WebXR and automatically installs alongside the new Microsoft Edge on HoloLens 2.
 This web extension gives you the ability to immerse yourself in 360-degree videos.
 YouTube offers the largest selection of 360 videos, so we encourage you to start there.